Top Real Estate Sales Advice

 Although we like Realtors to call for showings the day before they happen (or at least several hours ahead of time), there are times when a buyer will spot a sign or see something online and want to see it right away.
 Sometimes this is the home they end up buying.
 Keep that in mind when you have your home listed.

 You should also vacate the home.
 At the very least go for a walk so the buyer can feel comfortable speaking to their agent in private.
 Buyers never feel at ease when you are in the home hovering around them.
-LET THEM LOOK on their terms.
+Let them look on their terms, not yours.
 If you are concerned about valuables, lock them up somewhere.
 Most importantly a lock box is highly advisable!
 Don’t make a Realtor NOT want to show your home.

 Buying The Wrong Home In The First Place

 While you are certainly able to think on your own, an excellent buyer’s agent will advise you against buying something that is not a wise investment.
-Things like being near a hazardous waste site or close to a loud highway might not be good decisions.
-When it comes time to sell you will be glad you listened.
+Things, like being near a hazardous waste site or close to a loud highway, might not be right decisions.
+When it comes time to sell, you will be glad you listened.

-Following all these top home selling tips will greatly increase your chances for a smooth and effortless home sale.
+Following all these top home selling tips will significantly increase your chances for a smooth and effortless home sale.
 Best of luck!